01 of 11

 The dog park is not the right place for every dog.
 Before bringing your dog to an off-leash dog park, familiarize yourself with some basic dog park etiquette.
 First, make sure your dog gets along well with other dogs.
 Then, be certain you have good verbal control of your dog.

-Please watch your dog at all times.
+Please watch your dog at all times while at the dog park.
 Don't be that person who is on their cell phone at the other end of the dog park while your dog is misbehaving.
 You must be able to control your dog.
-Even dogs that normally get along well can get into a fight.
-Remove your dog if he exhibits bullying behavior or is otherwise not playing nice.Continue to 10 of 11 below.
+Even dogs that normally get along well can get into a fight in the right (or wrong) conditions.
+Remove your dog immediately if he exhibits bullying behavior or is otherwise not playing nice.Continue to 10 of 11 below.

 10 of 11